 Multiple welds (Shunt effect)

 Resistance spot welding is commonly used for the assembly of larger sheet metal components with multiple welds.
 When spot welding is made one after another, the weld current for a new weld partly passes through the previously welded spot welds.
-Due to the current loss through previously welded points, the nugget size of the new weld will be slightly reduced.
+Due to this current loss, the nugget size of the new weld will be slightly reduced.
 This is the shunt effect.
 The amount of current loss depends on the distance of the new weld from the welded points.

 Spot welding with the gap

 It is quite common during the welding production, there may be a gap between sheets before starting spot welding, mainly due to the process tolerances in the preceding stamping process, stamping, or sheet forming.
-This will need special process parameter settings to close the gap between sheets before starting the weld current.
-The common ways are 1) to prolong the squeeze time, 2) to increase the electrode force slightly during squeeze time, or 3) to use a preheating pulse with a lower current before the weld current.
+This will need special process parameter settings to close the gap, for example,

 Due to mounting errors or elastic deflection of the weld gun during spot welding, the electrodes are quite often not perfectly aligned to each other.
 The electrodes may be tilted with a small angle to each other or maybe offside with a small distance between the contacting centers of the two electrodes.
 The electrode alignment may produce irregular weld nuggets or cause severe expulsions (spatter, splash).